hkmandali/System-Design/README.md

    * Merging COnsistently written values - Automatic conflict resolution
    * Version Vectors - This is widely used in case of multiple replicas to identify which version has happened before which.

+## 6. Partitioning:

+   Partitioning of data is an essential in large scale systems as it would be used for quicker retrieval if we know in which segment the data is partitioned into .
+Let's say we have 1-100 values , we know that 56 is going to lie in between 50-60 ,we can part, ition the data into equal segments of length 10 .
+   > Partitioning can be done in different ways :
+   * By Key Range - This does partition based on the keys similar to above 1-100 , this is used in BigTable (HBase) as in similar to encyclopedia
+   * By Hash of value - We can store the data into the segment based on the hash of the key .
+MD5 is an example.
+   * Consistent Hashing - Storing the same data in multiple partitions by consistently hashing i.e simultaneouslt storing the data in segments through multiple hash functions .
+This has the advantage from the traditional method that in case of tradtional method in case a new partition ( server db) is added , many of the previous values need to be to new partition based on hash function or if one of the db goes down all its requests go to the next server there by increasing its load by drastic amount, whereas in case of consistent hashing , as the distribution is uniformly random there by partitioning is also uniformly random .
+   * Skewed workload and relieving hotspots - If any of the server is overloaded we need to distribute it to other servers there by relieving that hotspot
+###### Partitioning and secondary Indexes :
+   1. Document based partitioning :
+      This is based on local index, this also uses scatter gather i,e send a request to all of the documents and get results
+   1. Term Based partitioning :
+      In this , indices are present only once throughout all the partitions i.e they are also partitioned
+###### Rebalancing :
+   >  Similar to consistent hashing , creates more partitions than nodes ( viz youtube )

+   * Dynamic Partitioning -
+     Depending on the data , it is split (or) combined to partitions .
+HBase uses HDFS for transfer of partition files

+   > Partitioning proportional to nodes .

+   * Request Routing
+     * Zookeeper : Each node registers itself under zookeeper and it maintains the mapping of partitions to nodes .
+Linkedin Expresso uses Helix ( Zookeeper)